top of page

 2. Gjirokaster Castle

 The highlight of Gjirokaster is the castle on the hill above the town.
 It is a steep climb up!
 In summer it is open from 09.00 to 18.00 and the entrance fee is 400 Lek (about Eur 4).
-It takes around 45 minutes to see the castle.
+It takes around 45 minutes to see Gjirokaster castle.

 Most of what can be seen of the castle dates back to 1811.
 There are vaults to explore and the most interesting one displays numerous pieces of heavy artillery captured from the German and Italian forces in the 2nd world war.
 Unfortunately there are no descriptions for the items on display.